• Mental Health

 *This is not a comprehensive list of side effects.

 As with SSRI medications, women who become pregnant should notify their prescriber immediately for advice on whether to continue or stop the medication.
 Also, SNRIs also have the potential to increase suicidal thoughts in young people in the same way that SSRIs can.
-SNRI medications can also cause unpleasant withdrawal symptoms when people stop taking them abruptly, and people are recommended to taper off these medications under the supervision of their prescriber.5
+SNRI medications can also cause unpleasant withdrawal symptoms when people stop taking them abruptly.
+People are recommended to taper off these medications under prescriber supervision.5

 Tricyclic & Tetracyclic Antidepressants (TCAs)